+Andrew Nicholl

-Andrew Nicholl Chief Executive Officer
+Chief Executive Officer (until 21-January 2024)

 The Committee members have been in the office since the start of the financial year to the date of this report unless otherwise stated.

 Principal activities

 The principal activity of the Organisation is to service the needs of the members and to protect, promote and provide advice in the interests of trainers on issues affecting the horse racing industry.